shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Energy Store

-At level 11, when you use an action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.
+At level 11, when you use a free action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.

 # Recasting